vegaprotocol/documentation/docs/api/using-the-apis.md

 For the specifics on WebSocket connections, see [WebSocket streams](./websocket.md) page.

-To prevent abuse of the APIs provided by data nodes, there are limitations to the rate of API requests that can be enabled by data node operators.
+Data node operators can limit the rate of API requests.
 Rate limiting is applied on a per-remote-IP-address basis.

 Each IP address that connects to a data node is assigned a bucket of tokens.
 That bucket has a maximum capacity, and begins full of tokens.
 Each API request costs one token, which is removed from the bucket when the call is made.
 The data node adds a number of tokens every second (the rate of the limiter) to the bucket up to its maximum capacity.